 Health Canada trains Community-Based Drinking Water Quality Monitors to sample and test the drinking water for potential bacteriological contamination as a final check on the overall safety of the drinking water at tap.

-If a community does not have a Community-Based Drinking Water Quality Monitor (CBWM), an Environmental Health Officer (EHO), a Certified Public Health Inspector employed by Health Canada or First Nations stakeholders, will sample and test drinking water quality, with the community's permission.
+If a community does not have a Community-Based Drinking Water Quality Monitor, an Environmental Health Officer (EHO), a Certified Public Health Inspector employed by Health Canada or First Nations stakeholders, will sample and test drinking water quality, with the community's permission.

-Environmental Health Officers test drinking water quality for chemical, physical, and radiological contaminants and maintain quality assurance and quality control.
+EHOs test drinking water quality for chemical, physical and radiological contaminants and maintain quality assurance and quality control.

-EHOs review and interpret drinking water quality tests and disseminate the results to First Nation communities.
-In all situations, if the drinking water quality is found not to be safe, the EHO will immediately communicate the appropriate recommendation(s) to Chief and Council for action such as, issuing a boil water advisory.
-In addition, Health Canada reviews plans for new and upgraded water treatment plants from a public health perspective, and assists First Nations in siting the development of their individual sewage septic systems on request.
+EHOs review and interpret drinking water quality tests and disseminate the results to First Nations communities.
+In all situations, when a potential concern about the drinking water quality is identified, the EHO will immediately communicate the appropriate recommendation(s) to Chief and Council for action such as issuing a drinking water advisory.
+In addition, Health Canada reviews plans for new and upgraded water treatment systems from a public health perspective, and assists First Nations in planning and siting the development of their individual sewage septic systems upon request.

 In First Nations communities where Environmental Public Health Programs are transferred, the First Nations stakeholders are responsible for drinking water quality monitoring.

-Health Canada has developed the Toolkit for Individual Wells for First Nations which contains public awareness materials for First Nations residents served by individual wells or wells with fewer than five connections which include a step-by-step checklist for visually inspecting and maintaining wells, and for avoiding contamination of a well.
-Health Canada also offers residents, upon-request and free-of-charge, bacteriological testing services of drinking water from individual wells when requested by the Chief and Council.
+Health Canada has developed the Toolkit for Individual Wells for First Nations that contains public awareness materials for First Nations residents served by individual wells or wells with fewer than five connections.
+The toolkit includes a step-by-step checklist for visually inspecting and maintaining wells, and for avoiding contamination of a well.
+Health Canada also offers free bacteriological testing services of drinking water from individual wells when requested by the Chief and Council.

-If the Environmental Health Officer's review and interpretation of drinking water quality results indicate that drinking water is not safe, the Environmental Health Officer immediately communicates recommendation(s) (such as a "boil water" advisory) to the Chief and Council for their action.
+If the EHO's review and interpretation of drinking water quality results indicate that drinking water is not safe, the EHO would immediately communicate recommendation(s) (such as a drinking water advisory) to the Chief and Council for their action.

-Health Canada has developed The Water Advisory Tool Kit For First Nations which contains basic information about the issuing and lifting of water advisories on-reserve.
+Health Canada has developed The Water Advisory Tool Kit For First Nations that contains basic information about issuing and lifting drinking water advisories (DWAs) on-reserve.
 It is intended to help First Nations inform their communities about water usage in the event a problem arises with the community's tap water.
 In addition, Health Canada has developed the Procedure for Addressing Drinking Water Advisories in First Nations Communities, South of 60° in collaboration with INAC and other stakeholders.
-This procedure is a guide for Chief and Council and other involved stakeholders on how to efficiently address the underlying causes of a Drinking Water Advisory (DWA) after it has been issued.
+This procedure is a guide for Chief and Council and other involved stakeholders on how to efficiently address the underlying causes of a DWA after it has been issued.